sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 10    import time
 ```
 We start by importing a couple libraries.
-In order we import OpenCV, our Mss library, Numpy for computation, Keras for our CNN, Pyautogui to control our keyboard, Random and finally Time for delay purposes.
+In order, we import OpenCV, our Mss library, Numpy for computation, Keras for our CNN, Pyautogui to control our keyboard, Random and finally Time for delay purposes.

 ### Detecting Lanes
 ```python